Newfoundland Mortgage Payment Calculator

 Newfoundland mortgage calculator

-A mortgage calculator is one of the most useful tools you can have when you're looking for a mortgage.
+A mortgage calculator is one of the most useful tools you can have when you're looking for a mortgage, which is typically one of the largest financial commitments you'll ever make in your life.
 However, mortgages regulations and fees vary across Canada, so if you're looking for a mortgage in Newfoundland, you really need a mortgage calculator that is specifically geared for the Newfoundland market.

-Being such a geographically small province, the Newfoundland mortgage rules are particularly unique.
+Being such a geographically small province, Newfoundland's mortgage rules are particularly unique.
 The good news is that the calculator above automatically takes all of these into account!
-That said, it's important to have a good understanding of the rules and fees that are specific to Newfoundland, compared to the federal regulations.
+That said, it's important to have a good understanding of the rules and fees that are specific to Newfoundland, in addition to the federal regulations that apply across the country.
 We've spelled these out for you below.

 Canada-wide mortgage regulations